-The Analytical and Calibration Services (ACS) laboratories are situated at Necsa, Church Street West Extension, Madibeng District, +/- 20 km west of Pretoria, South Africa.
+The Analytical and Calibration Services (ACS) laboratories are situated at Necsa, Elias Motsoaledi Street (Church Street West Extension), R104, Madibeng District, North West Province +/- 20 km West of Pretoria, South Africa.

 Necsa: Analytical & Calibration Services Department (ACS)

 ACS consist of three specialised laboratories with SANAS accredited services:

 - Pelindaba Analytical Services (PAL) – chemical analysis, and

 - Calibration Services (CAL) – calibration of ionising radiation and contamination monitoring/protection equipment